-In radiation protection, the sievert is a derived unit of equivalent dose and effective dose.
-The sievert represents the equivalent biological effect of the deposit of a joule of gamma rays energy in a kilogram of human tissue.
-Unit of sievert is of importance in radiation protection and was named after the Swedish scientist Rolf Sievert, who did a lot of the early work on dosimetry in radiation therapy.
+In radiation protection, a sievert is a derived unit of equivalent dose and effective dose.
+The sievert represents the equivalent biological effect of depositing a joule of gamma rays energy in a kilogram of human tissue.
+Unit of sievert is important in radiation protection and was named after the Swedish scientist Rolf Sievert, who did a lot of the early work on dosimetry in radiation therapy.

 Sievert and Gray

-For radiation protection purposes, the absorbed dose is averaged over an organ or tissue, T, and this absorbed dose average is weighted for the radiation quality in terms of the radiation weighting factor, wR, for the type and energy of radiation incident on the body.
-The radiation weighting factor is a dimensionless factor used to determine the equivalent dose from the absorbed dose averaged over a tissue or organ and is based on the type of radiation absorbed.
+For radiation protection purposes, the absorbed dose is averaged over an organ or tissue, T. This absorbed dose average is weighted for the radiation quality in terms of the radiation weighting factor, wR, for the type and energy of radiation incident on the body.
+The radiation weighting factor is a dimensionless factor used to determine the equivalent dose from the absorbed dose averaged over a tissue or organ.
+It is based on the type of radiation absorbed.
 The resulting weighted dose was designated as the organ- or tissue equivalent dose:

-An equivalent dose of one Sievert represents that quantity of radiation dose that is equivalent, in terms of specified biological damage, to one gray of X-rays or gamma rays.
-A dose of one Sv caused by gamma radiation is equivalent to an energy deposition of one joule in a kilogram of a tissue.
+An equivalent dose of one Sievert represents that quantity of radiation dose that is equivalent to specified biological damage to one gray of X-rays or gamma rays.
+A dose of one Sv caused by gamma radiation is equivalent to an energy deposition of one joule in a kilogram of tissue.
 That means one sievert is equivalent to one gray of gamma rays deposited in certain tissue.
 On the other hand, similar biological damage (one sievert) can be caused only by 1/20 gray of alpha radiation (due to high wR of alpha radiation).
 Therefore, the sievert is not a physical dose unit.
 For example, an absorbed dose of 1 Gy by alpha particles will lead to an equivalent dose of 20 Sv.
 This may seem to be a paradox.
 It implies that the energy of the incident radiation field in joules has increased by a factor of 20, thereby violating the laws of Conservation of energy.
 However, this is not the case.
-Sievert is derived from the physical quantity absorbed dose, but also takes into account the biological effectiveness of the radiation, which is dependent on the radiation type and energy.
-The radiation weighting factor causes that the sievert cannot be a physical unit.
+Sievert is derived from the physical quantity absorbed dose but also considers the biological effectiveness of the radiation, which is dependent on the radiation type and energy.
+The radiation weighting factor causes the sievert cannot be a physical unit.